-- 22. The raw gas is obtained from the local upstream or overseas.
+- 21. The raw gas is obtained from the local upstream or overseas.
 It is processed to produce various useful gases such as methane, ethane, propane, butanes, pentanes and other heavier gases.
-These products are sold to various categories of customers in the domestic market and export market. - 23.
+These products are sold to various categories of customers in the domestic market and export market. - 22.
 From the gas refinery, the processed gas may be delivered continuously by means of a pipeline.
 Supply of processed gas by a pipeline is treated as a continuous supply.
-GST needs to be accounted on the payment received or when the invoice is issued, whichever is the earlier. - 24.
+GST needs to be accounted on the payment received or when the invoice is issued, whichever is the earlier. - 23.
 The processed gas is sold as a fuel gas to power-generating companies.
-The supply of processed gas to the power-generating companies is subject to GST at standard rate. - 25.
-LPG gas is sold in bulk to the bottling plant which then bottled the gas into the standard packaging metal cylinder for domestic market.
-The LPG gas sold in bulk to the bottling plant and in standard packaging metal cylinder to domestic household is subject to GST at standard rate.
+The supply of processed gas to the power-generating companies is subject to GST at a standard rate. - 24.
+The product Liquefied Petroleum Gas (LPG) is sold in bulk to the bottling plant which then bottled the LPG into standard packaging metal cylinder for domestic market.
+The LPG sold in bulk to the bottling plant and in standard packaging metal cylinder to domestic household is subject to GST at a standard rate.
+However, stockists, dealers and retailers are currently given relief from charging GST under section 56(3)(b) of the GST Act 2014 on sale of LPG in 14 kg packaging and below.